truffle-ai/truffle-ai-sdk/README.md

 ## Introduction

-Truffle AI SDK lets you work with serverless AI agents to build applications without dealing with infrastructure.
-You can create, deploy, and manage your agents easily.
-Whether you're automating tasks, improving customer experiences, or exploring new AI features, Truffle AI helps you get started quickly and scale as needed.
+The Truffle AI SDK offers a simple way to create and manage serverless AI agents, allowing developers to build applications without worrying about infrastructure complexities.
+Whether it's automating workflows, enhancing customer experiences, or exploring AI capabilities, Truffle AI helps you get started quickly and scale effortlessly.

 ## Overview

-With Truffle AI SDK, developers can easily create and interact with serverless AI agents tailored to their use cases.
-This SDK lets you create agents, perform chat interactions, and execute agent functions—all with minimal setup.
+With the Truffle AI SDK, developers can easily create and interact with serverless AI agents tailored to their use cases.
+The SDK allows you to create agents, conduct chat interactions, and execute agent functions—all with minimal setup.

 ## Installation

-To install the Truffle AI SDK, use npm:
+Install the Truffle AI SDK using npm:

 ```sh
 npm install truffle-ai